chtwilfer/Arc-enabledWinServersDemoLab/README.md

 # Arc-enabled Windows Server - DemoLab
 In this small demo environment I would like to show how easy it is to integrate a Virtual Machine into Azure Arc.

 There are countless Github repositories that can be used to build a demo environment in Azure.
-I chose a repository that allows me to have multiple options at the same time.
+I choose a repository that allows me to have multiple options at the same time.
 This repository deployed with Azure Bicep various Hub and Spoke networks.
 Therefore, I also saved myself the time and did not create a separate repository for it.

 Put the right things together! ;-)